 |Cast Aluminum Closer||Door Closer Grade 2 Medium Duty Door Closer by Lawrence||4.6|

 Aside from the type of door, you should also consider the traffic or its usage frequency.
 After taking into consideration these things, the next move that you should do is to select the door closer that would perfectly match your commercial space’s design.
-Moreover here you will find discussion on how to install door closer manually yourself.
+Moreover here you will find a discussion on how to install a door closer manually yourself.

-The Best Commercial Door Closers at a Glance
+Some of the Best Commercial Door Closers at a Glance

 This closing mechanism is created with grade-1 cast aluminum that is highly resistant to corrosion, making it the best for more prolonged usage.
 It has a flexible spring arm that enables a slow, safe and hands-free closing and opening operation.
 Its three adjustable valves are efficient for back-checking, latching and sweep motion.
 It is suitable for heavy-duty doors weighing up to 150 pounds.
 This is the perfect closing mechanism for entrances and doorways with high traffic as it can withstand over two million closing and opening operations.